Frees1990/Visa-Chronicles/README.md

 My target audience are people from my country of origin.

 ### **Current User Goal**

-- Downloadable templates that they could use as a guide when filling out forms
 - Links to website on where to download the application forms.
 - Maps to show where they can submit their application forms.
-- Time Line Grid to serve as a guide for the application process.
 - Video, that shows the process of the application.
 - Contact Us
--
 ### **New User Goal**